www.scantips.com

 Here's the huge HSS difference: HSS flash mode is triggered repeatedly and very rapidly, so that it mimics being "on" like continuous light (like sunlight or an incandescent or florescent lamp is on continuously).
 HSS flash is "on" for the full shutter curtain duration.
 Which is not long, the duration is related to the Maximum Sync Speed shutter duration, which is about when the shutter becomes fully open to pass the flash.
 The focal plane shutter first curtain opens, and when fully open, the flash can fire, and then the second curtain can close.
 For continuous ambient light, the curtain slit portion passes light while opening, and again while closing (two passes), so the Maximum shutter sync time is the time to fully open the first curtain (less time would find the some part of the shutter closed).

 Exposures longer than the Maximum Sync Speed (like 1/60 second or even 6 seconds) of course simply delay to remain open longer before the second curtain close begins.
 The actual shutter duration is implemented as the delay between the two curtains starting.
 A hypothetical zero delay would be a zero exposure by a zero width slit.
-The Maximum Sync Shutter Speed (if 1/200 second) is 5 milliseconds, but Nikon says generally the HSS flash is 200 to 300 milliseconds (0.2 or 0.3 seconds).
+The Maximum Sync Shutter Speed (if 1/200 second) is 5 milliseconds, but Nikon says generally the HSS flash minimum is 200 to 300 milliseconds (0.2 or 0.3 seconds).
 Which does not compute for me, but the preflash time also has to be there, so I'm guessing they include that?
 I can't resolve the numbers, but it works.

 For a shutter speed faster than Maximum Sync Speed, the second curtain has already started closing, following behind the first curtain which is still opening, creating only an open slit moving across the sensor, which is a reduced exposure duration on any part of the sensor.
 Then there is no time that the shutter is fully open to pass a flash, making Maximum Sync Speed be very important for flash.